A Functional Medicine Perspective on Gout

 By Michal Cooling, CNTP

-What is gout?
-When you keep filling your body up with toxic acidity from:
+When your body is filled with toxic acidity from:

 - Foods and drinks